-Use the Highlighting option in the context pop-up menu of the corresponding log to set highlighting parameters.

-Highlighting rules are ordered in a list.
+- 1. Use the Highlighting option in the context pop-up menu to set highlighting parameters. - Highlighting rules are ordered in a list.
 The list is processed from the top.
 The first rule meeting the criteria stops other processing and the found rule is highlighted by the particular color.
-Thanks to these features, it is possible to create even more complex combinations of rules, exceptions, etc. In addition to this, each rule can be "disabled" or "enabled" for as long as necessary.
+Thanks to these features, it is possible to create even more complex combinations of rules, exceptions, etc. In addition to this, each rule can be "disabled" or "enabled" for as long as necessary. - 2.
+Click on Add and define a rule or double-click the existing rule and redefine it. - 3.

-Click on Add.
-Use the Edit button to (re)define a highlighting rule.

 Each highlighting rule consists of a condition and a color which will be used to highlight lines meeting the condition.
-Condition can be specified by a substring (all lines containing the string will be highlighted) or by a so called regular expression (all lines containing one or multiple strings matching the regular expression will be highlighted).
+Condition can be specified by a substring (all lines containing the string will be highlighted) or by a regular expression (all lines containing one or multiple strings matching the regular expression will be highlighted).